 You have moved to a new house.
 Your friend would like to visit you.
-Look at the map given below and with the help of the map tell your friend the way to your new house from the bus station near his houses.
+Look at the map given below and with the help of the map tell your friend the way to your new house from the bus station near his house.

-Write a dialogue in which you invite your friend to go with you to the local funfair.
+Exercise 7 Write a dialogue in which you invite your friend to go with you to the local funfair.
 He/she is busy on that day and declines the invitation.
 You then suggest an alternative (like going to a movie, or a concert, etc.) on some other day and he/she accepts it.

-24.2 PRONUCIATION

-Intonation

-We shall introduce you to intonation patterns in English.
+"AS OPEN 24.2 PRONUNCIATION Intonation We shall introduce you to intonation patterns in English.